|

 - MADYSON:

-Feminine variant of unisex Madison,
+Feminine form of English unisex Madison,

 meaning "son of Madde."